 International history of videogames (HACS)

-Under the supervision of Carl Therrien.
-Co-investigators: Laureline Chiapello (École NAD), Jonathan Lessard (Université Concordia), Simon Dor (UQAT), Gabrielle Trépanier Jobin (UQAM)
+Project under the direction of Carl Therrien with the co-researchers: Laureline Chiapello (NAD Center), Jonathan Lessard (Concordia University), Simon Dor (UQAT), Gabrielle Trépanier Jobin (UQAM)

 International corpus selection committee